 There are quite a few Shopify apps that can help you with translation.
 Most of them are paid, but offer a 7- or 14-day trial.
 You can use machine tools for translation, such as DeepL or PONS.
 The quality of these tools has improved significantly in recent years, making them a real alternative to manual translation, for which you may need to hire a translator if you do not know the language you want to use.
-Nevertheless, a manual translation is still the more precise one.
+Nevertheless, manual translation is still the more accurate option.
 You should consider this option when your internationalization is gaining momentum and you have already achieved initial success.

 Apps for internationalization